ds-edu/DataScienceCapstone_OnlineRetail/README.md

 |DBSCAN       |GridSeachCV       |{'cluster__eps': 0.16999999999999998, 'cluster__metric': 'euclidean', 'cluster__min_samples': 10}                                                           |-0.15949935617142658|
 |KMeans       |SMBO              |{'algorithm': 1, 'init': 0, 'max_iter': 991.0, 'n_clusters': 2.0, 'n_init': 6.0, 'tol': 3}                                                                  |Score N/A           |

 Out of the model evaluation outcomes, **KMeans** and **Agglomerative Hierarchichal** clustering yielded more promising silhouette scores.
-It can also be surmised that DBSCAN may not be the appropriate clustering algorithm for the dataset since it has negative silhouette scores which indicates that the clustering was poor and overlap more compared to other algorithms that have higher silhouette score.
+It can also be surmised that DBSCAN may not be the appropriate clustering algorithm for the dataset since it has negative silhouette scores which indicates that poor clustering and more overlapping compared to other algorithms that have a higher silhouette score.

 Determining the best parameters for KMeans using GridSearchCV, RandomizedSearchCV, and SMBO with the inertia as the criteria produced the following results: